scare-scale/ScareScale/src/content/movie/maxxxine-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /qOdR46ymkVXuhnpnL2cBdjqjvnA.jpg
+synopsis: "In 1980s Hollywood, adult film star and aspiring actress Maxine Minx finally gets her big break.
+But as a mysterious killer stalks the starlets of Hollywood, a trail of blood threatens to reveal her sinister past."
 ---
-In 1980s Hollywood, adult film star and aspiring actress Maxine Minx finally gets her big break.
-But as a mysterious killer stalks the starlets of Hollywood, a trail of blood threatens to reveal her sinister past.